Skip to content

 isbn: String(max_length=13)

 Notice that the projection has only simple fields — String, Float, Identifier.
-No associations, no value objects.
+No associations or references.
+(ValueObject fields are also allowed in projections when you need to group related attributes.)
 The identifier=True on book_id marks it as the primary key.

 Building a Projector